 - 37. Professional conduct rules by Council. - 38.
 Inquiry by Council into complaint, charge or allegation of unprofessional conduct. - 39.
 Procedures relating to professional conduct inquiry. - 40.
 Professional conduct inquiry in respect of registered person not to prejudice civil or criminal liability. - 41.
 Penalties for false evidence. - 42.
-Penalties by Council for unprofessional conduct. - 43.
-Postponement of imposition of penalties and suspension of execution of penalties. - 44.
+Penalties by Council or professional conduct committee for unprofessional conduct. - 43.
+Postponement of imposition of a penalty and suspension of execution of a penalty. - 44.
 Effect of suspension or removal from register. - 45.
-Cognisance by Council of conduct of registered persons in certain circumstances. - 46.
+Cognisance by Council of conduct of registered persons under certain circumstances. - 46.
 Pro forma complainants. - 47.
 Limitation of liability. - 48.
 Investigation, assessment and powers of Council in respect of impaired registered persons.